-Sprouting can be fun when you get a hang of it.
+Sprouting can be fun when you get the hang of it.
 You can start with Mung beans.
-They are easier to sprout and can sprout in 24 hrs after being soaked for overnight.
+They are easier to sprout and can sprout in 24 hours after being soaked overnight.

 - Rinse the whole mung beans.
 Soak them (overnight or 8 hrs) by pouring a generous amount of water to immerse the beans, generally 2 to 3 times above the bean level.

-- They will swell twice the size.
-Discard the water and give it a good rinse.
+- They will swell to twice the size.
+Discard the water and give the beans a good rinse.

-- Now there are several options where¬†you can place the beans.
-You can either use a sprouting jar or wrap them in a cheesecloth or put them in a glass or regular container with a closed lid.
+- Now there are several options where you can place the beans.
+You can either use a sprouting jar or wrap them in cheesecloth or put them in a glass or regular container with a closed lid.